ppy/osu-wiki/wiki/Tournaments/UCUP/2022/en.md

 #### Knock-out stage rules

 1. The 32 players who managed to get through from the Qualifiers will be matched to each other based on their Qualifiers seeding.
-2. Players will compete against each other using the double elimination system.
+2. Players will compete against each other using the double-elimination system.
-3. The double elimination System works as follows:
+3. The double-elimination system works as follows:
    - Players who lose in the upper bracket can still play again on the lower bracket.
    - Players who lose in the lower bracket will be eliminated from the tournament.
    - In the Grand Final, the winner of the the upper bracket will only need to win a single match against their opponent in order to claim the championship title.
-The winner of the lower bracket, however, will need to win two matches and enforce a Bracket Reset against their opponent in order to claim the championship title.
+The winner of the lower bracket, however, will need to win two matches and enforce a *bracket reset* against their opponent in order to claim the championship title.
 4. Players who can compete in the next round are determined by:
    - In the Round of 32, each player needs to win 5 points in order to win a match.
 (Best of 9)
    - In the Round of 16 and the Quarterfinals, each player needs to win 6 points in order to win a match.
 (Best of 11)